textpotential/bibliarchic/chapt1.md

 Why would I suggest that bible or book could be thought of as an interface?
 Often, we associate interface with digital technologies.
-Human Computer Interface (HCI) and Graphical User Interface (GUI) have become major area of study and discourse in the world of software design.
+Human Computer Interface (HCI) and Graphical User Interface (GUI) have become major areas of study and discourse in the world of software design.
 Yet, the word 'face' has come to signify human interaction unmediated by digital technologies in the common phrase 'face to face.'
 There is a great deal of discussion these days about the different